-Parameter Upper Limit (Prealarm) and parameter Lower Limit (Prealarm) are used to define warnings when the number of users inside the zone is getting close to respectively Upper Limit and Lower Limit.
+Parameter Upper Limit (Prealarm) and parameter Lower Limit (Prealarm) are used to define warnings when the number of users inside the zone is getting close respectively to Upper Limit and

+Lower Limit.
 When prealam limits are reached then outputs with functions [247]..[250] are activated and respective prealarm can be signalled acoustically or visually.

-Occupancy Count Reset Schedule
+Occupancy Reset Schedule